Yusuke Iseya

 Yusuke Iseya (伊勢谷 友介, Iseya Yūsuke) is a Japanese actor, director, artist, and businessman.

 Career

 Iseya co-starred with Arata Iura, Yui Natsukawa, and Susumu Terajima in Hirokazu Koreeda's Distance.
 He appeared in Takashi Miike's 13 Assassins.

 He has also appeared in films such as Gakuryu Ishii's Dead End Run, Miike's Sukiyaki Western: Django, and Fernando Meirelles' Blindness.

-He was arrested by Tokyo Metropolitan Police on September 8, 2020, on suspicion of violating the cannabis possession law.
+He was arrested by Tokyo Metropolitan Police on September 8, 2020 on suspicion of violating the cannabis possession law, and admitted to possession of cannabis for personal use.